 Sunset Sound Studio Reverb can be used as an individual plug-in or inside the T-RackS 5 container, which is itself plug-in and standalone.
 All in all, congrats to IK for a major release that likely took an enormous amount of work to happen.

 Price and availability

-The Sunset Sound Studio Reverb will be put for sale this month inside the IK Custom Shop, the manufacturer’s online store and via IK authorized dealers.
+The Sunset Sound Studio Reverb is on sale inside the IK Custom Shop, the manufacturer’s online store and via IK authorized dealers.
 The price is USD/EUR 150 until March 31, 2020 – then it’s USD/EUR 250.
 The prices exclude tax/vat.